Author: Douglas Niles

 The mercenaries of the Golden Legion are functional but not great.
 Most of them are patently evil jerks whom the author spends no time on humanizing: Alvarro, the Bishop, Darien.
 Cordell is still a greedy, ruthless bastard, but he gets a bit more character time than the other three.
 Daggrande, the dwarven crossbowman, is the only one who’s given any redeeming characteristics.
 This is a shame, really, as there was a great chance here to put the reader in an interesting moral quandary by having real humans on both sides of the conflict.
 If there had been some moments where we got to see the rank-and-file soldiers talking amongst each other in an unguarded manner — a chance to hear their uncertainty at being so far from home, their concerns over the direction of the expedition, their wistful conversations about what awaits them back home, that sort of thing — one might have more empathy for them.
 Instead, they just seem like humourless robots blindly following the Captain-General’s orders.
 One of the only genuinely tense scenes of the book is when they have to fight their way out of Nexal against insuperable odds, but it would have had more emotional impact if they weren’t such a bunch of complete tools.

 The drow, the ostensible masterminds of the plot, are a generic Evil Council of Evilness.
 They bluster and threaten often, but their role in terms of actual actions is negligible.
-Once they’re finally revealed, all that setup is for naught; they accomplish nothing and are trivially cut down by the heroes and their divine aid in a way that murders any potential for drama.
+Once they’re finally unmasked, all that setup is for naught; they accomplish nothing and are trivially cut down by the heroes and their divine aid in a way that murders any potential for drama.
 Pretty soon the drow will get a distinct characterization and culture, courtesy of R.A.
 Salvatore, but at this point authors are still treating them like your typical moustache-twirling villains: disposable and uninteresting.